 - Member of the American Group Psychotherapy Association

-- Member of the Group Psychotherapy Association of Los Angeles
+- Member of the American Psychological Association (APA)

 - Member of the San Gabriel Valley Psychological Association